Dearest Sister Family,

 Being a founding member of your house, did you go through the process of first being a postulant or novice, or were you just considered a founding member and basically have the same rights as a fully professed sister?

-How did the community react to the Sisters on the first manifestation in Dallas/Fort Worth.
+How did the community react to the Sisters on the first manifestation in Atlanta.

 Did you find any challenges when dealing with the community for the first time?
 If so, what were the challenges?